Canadian Airlines

-Canadian Airlines International Ltd. (stylized as Canadi›n Airlines or Canadi‹n Airlines, or simply Canadian) was a Canadian airline that operated from 1987 until 2001.
+Canadian Airlines International Ltd. (stylized as Canadi›n Airlines or Canadi‹n Airlines, or simply Canadian) was a major Canadian airline that operated from 1987 until 2001.
 The airline was Canada's second largest airline after Air Canada, carrying more than 11.9 million passengers to over 160 destinations in 17 countries on five continents at its height in 1996.
 Canadian Airlines served 105 destinations in Canada, more than any other airline.
-Canadian Airlines was also a founding member of the Oneworld airline alliance.
+It was a founding member of the Oneworld airline alliance.

-Canadian Airlines was headquartered in Calgary, Alberta, and had revenue of approximately $3 billion at the end of 1999.
+Canadian Airlines was headquartered in Calgary, and had revenue of approximately $3 billion at the end of 1999.
 The airline and its aircraft were acquired by Air Canada in 2000, and the merger was officially completed on January 1, 2001.

 History

-Canadian Airlines International was the principal subsidiary of its parent company Canadian Airlines Corporation.
-The new airline was formed on March 27, 1987, when Pacific Western Airlines purchased Canadian Pacific Air Lines (which operated as CP Air for a number of years), which in turn had recently acquired Eastern Provincial Airways and Nordair.
+Canadian Airlines International was the principal subsidiary of Canadian Airlines Corporation.
+The new airline was formed on March 27, 1987, when Pacific Western Airlines purchased Canadian Pacific Air Lines, which in turn had recently acquired Eastern Provincial Airways and Nordair.

-In 1989, Canadian Airlines acquired Wardair, giving them access to new routes including long-sought-after routes to the UK and Europe.
-Its major hubs were at Montréal-Dorval International Airport (now known as Montréal-Pierre Elliott Trudeau International Airport), Toronto Pearson International Airport, Vancouver International Airport, and Calgary International Airport.
+In 1989, Canadian Airlines acquired Wardair, giving it access to new routes including long-sought-after routes to the UK and Europe.
+Its major hubs were at Montréal-Dorval International Airport (now known as Montréal-Pierre Elliott Trudeau International Airport), Toronto Pearson International Airport, Vancouver International Airport and Calgary International Airport.

-Canadian Airlines streamlined its operations and went through the financial restructuring of over $700 million in debt, after the 1991 airline industry slump.
-It was further aided by an injection of cash from the American Airlines Group.
+After the 1991 airline industry slump, Canadian Airlines streamlined its operations and went through the financial restructuring of over $700 million in debt.
+It was further aided by an injection of cash from AMR Corp..

 On November 1, 1996, Kevin Benson, then president and CEO, unveiled a restructuring strategy to improve the profitability of Canadian Airlines International.
 The operational restructuring plan was supposed to be phased in over a four-year period, addressing the main issues of cost control, revenue growth, capitalization and fleet renewal.
-It was also one of the founding members of the Oneworld airline alliance, along with Qantas, American Airlines, British Airways and Cathay Pacific.
-The plan started off well but with the Asian economic downturn in 1998, air traffic decreased and Canadian suffered heavy losses on previously profitable trans-Pacific routes.
+It was also one of the founding members of the Oneworld airline alliance, along with American Airlines, British Airways, Cathay Pacific and Qantas.
+The plan started off well but with the effects of the 1997 Asian financial crisis, air traffic decreased and Canadian suffered heavy losses on previously profitable trans-Pacific routes.

 Canadian Plus was the largest frequent flyer program in Canada with more than 60 airline, hotel, car rental, and financial partners worldwide.
 The program had more than three million members.

-In its last few years of operation, Canadian Airlines extended its international route network in Asia, with the most recent expansion of service to the Philippines, which gave it seven destinations in Asia.
+In its last few years of operation, Canadian Airlines extended its international route network in Asia, with the last being the addition of service to the Philippines, which gave it seven destinations in Asia.
 At that time Canadian Airlines had the distinction of flying to more places in Asia with more frequency than any other Canadian carrier.

 Canadian Airlines' core business strategy focused on building its Vancouver hub into the leading gateway between North America and Asia.
 It leveraged its codesharing agreement with American Airlines in order to help capture a greater share of U.S.-Asia traffic flows.